Nick-McGee/miniProject2/README.md

 - Raghav's contribution: Design and development of the Java and C++ version.
 - Carlos' contribution: Design and development of the C++ version and README write up.

-*Note: For the project we replicated a similar implementation of the apache web server request scheduler.*
+*Note: For Java part of the project we replicated a similar implementation of the apache web server request scheduler.
+For the C++ version we made a simpler version of the consumer and producer idea.*

 **Part 1 (Java program files):**